RickyPenaJr/matplotlib-projects/README.md

 # 📊 Python Projects Using Matplotlib

-A beginner set of Python scripts built to practice getting comfortable with Matplotlib — covering everything from basic charts to real-world data visuals in a hands-on way that could later be used in a more complex project.
+A beginner-friendly collection of Python scripts to help you get comfortable with Matplotlib — from basic charts to real-world visualizations, all built in a hands-on way that can serve as a foundation for more advanced projects.